Multi-factor authentication: Mobile phone-based authentication

 Two-factor authentication over text message was developed as early as 1996, when AT&T described a system for authorizing transactions based on an exchange of codes over two-way pagers.

 Many multi-factor authentication vendors offer mobile phone-based authentication.
 Some methods include push-based authentication, QR code-based authentication, one-time password authentication (event-based and time-based), and SMS-based verification.
 SMS-based verification suffers from some security concerns.
 Phones can be cloned, apps can run on several phones and cell-phone maintenance personnel can read SMS texts.
 Not least, cell phones can be compromised in general, meaning the phone is no longer something only the user has.

 The major drawback of authentication including something the user possesses is that the user must carry around the physical token (the USB stick, the bank card, the key or similar), practically at all times.
 Loss and theft are risks.
 Many organizations forbid carrying USB and electronic devices in or out of premises owing to malware and data theft risks, and most important machines do not have USB ports for the same reason.
 Physical tokens usually do not scale, typically requiring a new token for each new account and system.
 Procuring and subsequently replacing tokens of this kind involves costs.
 In addition, there are inherent conflicts and unavoidable trade-offs between usability and security.

 Two-step authentication involving mobile phones and smartphones provides an alternative to dedicated physical devices.
 To authenticate, people can use their personal access codes to the device (i.e. something that only the individual user knows) plus a one-time-valid, dynamic passcode, typically consisting of 4 to 6 digits.
 The passcode can be sent to their mobile device by SMS or can be generated by a one-time passcode-generator app.
 In both cases, the advantage of using a mobile phone is that there is no need for an additional dedicated token, as users tend to carry their mobile devices around at all times.

 Notwithstanding the popularity of SMS verification, security advocates have publicly criticized SMS verification, and in July 2016, a United States NIST draft guideline proposed deprecating it as a form of authentication.
 A year later NIST reinstated SMS verification as a valid authentication channel in the finalized guideline.

 As early as 2011, Duo Security was offering push notifications for MFA via a mobile app.
 In 2016 and 2017 respectively, both Google and Apple started offering user two-step authentication with push notifications as an alternative method.

-Security of mobile-delivered security tokens fully depends on the mobile operator's operational security and can be easily breached by wiretapping or SIM cloning by national security agencies.
+Security of SMS-delivered security tokens fully depends on the mobile operator's operational security and can be easily breached by wiretapping or SIM cloning by national security agencies.